TYPO3-Documentation/site-introduction/README.md

 # Execute acceptance tests

-To execute acceptance tests the selenium service has to be enabled before starting ddev.
+To execute acceptance tests the selenium service has to be enabled before starting DDEV.
 This can be done by renaming the file `.ddev/docker-compose.chrome.yaml.inactive` to `.ddev/docker-compose.chrome.yaml.inactive`.
 Consideradtion for deactivating the service by default has been that other tests run